saylordotorg/course_bus204/Unit01.md

+---
+layout: default
+title: "BUS204: Business Statistics"
+course_description: "An introductory survey of quantitative methods (QM), or the application of statistics in the workplace.
+This course examines techniques for gathering, analyzing, and interpreting data across a number of fields, from anthropology to hedge fund management."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to Statistical Analysis** <span id="1"></span> *Statistics may appear to be a difficult, even scary, subject.
 You will find, however, that you are already familiar with the fundamentals